allenjhan/alarmsystem/README.md

 # Fire alarm system and security sensor system, implemented in Java Swing

-This security system uses the file alarm.wav to create the alarm sound.
+This security system uses the file "alarm.wav" to create the alarm sound.
 A "password.txt" file is the persistence object used to store and load the alarm system's password.
 The Security System automatically appends to a log file "alarm-log.dat" when the system is